riccardoRubei/riccardoRubei.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postdoctoral researcher at the University of L’Aquila (Italy).
+I'm a postdoctoral researcher at Mälardalen University (Sweden).
 I earned my Ph.D. in 2022 from the University of L’Aquila under the supervision of Prof. Davide di Ruscio.
 My research interest is related to software engineering, recommender systems and several aspects of MDE.
 Furthermore I'm active in the field of sustainability and green software engineering.